TritonDataCenter/rfd/rfd/0006/README.md

 ### Actionable Notifications of Developing Problems

-As an operator of SDC or Manta who is currently doing something else, I need to be notified when problems occur that affect service (e.g., a critical service has gone offline) or that compromise the system's tolerance to future failures (e.g., a disk fails and a hot spare is
+As an operator of Triton or Manta who is currently doing something else, I need to be notified when problems occur that affect service (e.g., a critical service has gone offline) or that compromise the system's tolerance to future failures (e.g., a disk fails and a hot spare is